 Gingee – The Troy of the East

-Over 1800 years ago, the Jains laid the foundations of the fort on me.
+Over 1800 years ago, the Jains laid the foundations of the fort on Gingee.
 They lived there till the 5th century A.D.
 Then came the Pallavas.
 The Pallava Kings were pious Hindus and connoisseur of art and sculpture.
 The craftsmanship of their age has been immortalized by the cave temples of Mahabalipuram.
-Here also they constructed many beautiful cave temples.
-Then came the mighty Cholas you all must have studied in your history books.
-The Cholas occupied the fort since 9th century A.D. and were later defeated by the kings from Karnataka.
-I am talking about the great rulers of Vijayanagara Kingdom with their capital in Hampi.
+Here too, they constructed many beautiful cave temples.
+Then came the mighty Cholas that many of us Indians would have read in our history textbooks.
+The Cholas occupied the fort since 9th century A.D. and were later defeated by the rulers of the great Vijayanagara Kingdom of 14th century.

-The Ginjee Nayakas were then the lieutenants of Vijayanagara kings and took care of the fort.
-After the destruction of Hampi and fall of Vijayanagara kingdom, the Ginjee Nayakas became independent rulers of Ginjee.
+The Gingee Nayakas were then the lieutenants of Vijayanagara kings and took care of the fort.
+After the destruction of Hampi and fall of Vijayanagara kingdom, the Gingee Nayakas became independent rulers of Gingee.
 It was during this time they made more constructions and enveloped the whole region by strong walls.
-I was a strategic location back then.
+It was a strategic location back then.
 All the conflicting rulers would have an eye on the exquisite fort-complex.
-Shivaji Maharaj, the great Maratha King strengthened the forts even more.
+Shivaji, the great Maratha King strengthened the forts even more.
 The Mughals with all their might could not occupy the forts for seven years despite laying siege.
 They did finally conquer the fort for a short period of time later.
 They built the Sadatullakhan Mosque in 1717 AD.
 It was subsequently conquered by French, shortly before the British took it from them.

-Today I am no longer a fort to fight for.
-The permanent residents of the magnanimous fort that kings killed for are monkeys.
-Tourists come here sometimes, and are awed by the architectural grandeur.
-The fort complex is constructed between Krishnagiri (Queen fort) to the north, Rajagiri (King fort) to the west and Chandrayandurg to the southeast.
+The fort complex is constructed between Krishnagiri (Queen fort) to the north, Rajagiri (King fort) to the west and Chandrayandurg to the south-east.
 The Krishnagiri fort is easy to climb as there are wide stairs leading to the top.
 At the top of the fort you will find granaries that stored supplies, the tanks and throne-room.
 From the top you can see Rajagiri and Chandrayandurg.

 Chandrayandurg is in ruins while Rajagiri is the most intact among the three.
 They provide a natural fortification to the area inside.
 Each of the hills has a citadel of its name.
 In fact these are the most well-preserved forts in South India.
 The Rajagiri fort has a Kalyana Mahal (marriage hall), prison cells, and cave temples.
 You can also find a cannon, cannon balls made of rock here.